bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Speaker 2: 00:41:07

-Yeah, so I think if you would, I mean, the sizes of this mixed transactions in the paper I think should be only in an academical setting.
+Yeah, so I think, the sizes of this mixed transactions in the paper I think should be only in an academical setting.
 If you can automate it, and the idea was, you can join an arbitrary transactions because the sum or the value of the inputs doesn't matter.
 It doesn't need to be a fixed amount for each input.
 Then you can create for each transaction that you do, you can create with other peers for each transaction such a coin transaction of a huge size if enough people use the same wallet at the same time.